 It’s lines like this that have us incredibly convinced:

 “A letter to all MPs and senators sent on Thursday noted that 80 per cent of Australians support strong gun laws and debate should be “informed by evidence and facts”.

 The same “facts and evidence” that has been forsaken from the anti-gun side in favour of screaming “Port Arthur” and buzzwords for the past 20 years, is now going to magically appear in the discourse?
-And what poll are you basing this on?
-One of Hillary’s polls?
-I’d also hazard a guess most Australians also support the right of self defence but let’s completely gloss over that too, shall we?
+I’d also hazard a guess most Australians also support the right of self defence but let’s completely gloss over that too?